w3f/w3f-education/docs/Rust/section5/collections.md

 - Hashmaps - key value data structures that store a **map** of information.
 - Strings - a collection of characters which are stored on the heap.

-## Strings

-The `String` collection should be very familiar by now.  `String` is a collection of characters stored on the heap.
-The `&str` type, or string slice/literal is different from this type, as it's a primitive type, whereas `String` is a data structure part of the Rust standard library.
-At it's core, a String is actually a wrapped type that is a vector of bytes.

 ## Vectors

 The official type declaration of a vector is `Vec<T>`, which represents a list of any generic type `T`.
 We'll go over generics in the next module, but for now just know it used exactly how `T` is used in the `Option<T>` and `Result<T, E>` enums.
 Like arrays, Vectors can only store values of the same type.